Transcription jobs for beginners

 - Submitting the finished transcript.

-Well, below we have compiled a list of highest paying transcription companies that have at home transcription jobs you can apply for.
+In the next section below, we’ve compiled a list of the best-paying transcription companies that offer work-from-home transcribing jobs that you can apply for.

 21 Reputable transcription companies to work for as a pro or a beginner

-GMR Transcription would be a great place to start for an English or Spanish transcriptionist, no experience required.
+GMR Transcription would be a great place to start for an English or Spanish transcriptionist; no experience is required.

-You do have to be a US-based applicant though and would also have to pass their exam.
+However, you must be a US-based applicant though and pass their exam.
 Having a foot pedal also falls under their shortlist of requirements.

 You’re required to commit to completing at least 4 audio hours of transcripts a month to work at GMR Transcription.